joertlin/makin_lists/readme.md

 ## The Bill
 This app is a learning tool for the design team, but any funds would initally be scaled to the cost of deployment

-## Technology Stac
+## Technology Stack
 Extensive use of python will likely be used due to the team's familiarity.

 Backend work will likely use postgres to store user info, shopping lists, recipes, and any additional data needed for the app.

-This database will be accessed with flask.
+This database,application, and front end will be built with django.

-Frontend is a complete mystery to me now.
-The team will investigate django initally for HTML generation, but this is completely undecided.

 ## Documentation
 all documentation will be done with Sphinx.